elvisvarghese96/trading-app/README.md

 Scheduled the job for every minute

 ## Creating table in Snowflake and uploading data
-Created table Snowflake table and loading data into it
+Created table Snowflake table and loading data

 This project is still under development.